 Understanding the forces in the mouth

-Our Biomechanics and Oral Implantology research is about understanding the oral environment.
+Biomaterials, biomechanics and oral implantology research is about understanding the oral environment.
 We examine the entire system from enamel and bone to the materials and items used in clinical dentistry.

 Fostering research to improve patient care

-Clinical research aims to improve patient care and to achieve better outcomes for our patients.
+Clinical and translational research aims to improve patient care and to achieve better outcomes for our patients.

 Investigating dentofacial growth and jaw function